docker/docs/content/security/for-developers/2fa/new-recovery-code.md

 access to your Docker Hub account, you can generate a new recovery code.

 1. Sign in to your Docker Hub account.
-2. Select your avatar and then from the drop-down menu, select **My Account**.
+2. Select your avatar and then from the drop-down menu, select **Account settings**.
 3. Navigate to the **Security** tab and select **Manage Two-Factor Authentication**.
 4. Enter your password, then select **Confirm**.